Cheryl Campbell

-Cheryl Campbell (born 22 May 1949) is an English actor of stage, film and television.
+Cheryl Campbell (born 22 May 1949) is an English actress.
 She starred opposite Bob Hoskins in the 1978 BBC drama Pennies From Heaven, before going on to win the 1980 BAFTA TV Award for Best Actress for Testament of Youth and Malice Aforethought, and the 1982 Olivier Award for Best Actress in a Revival for A Doll's House.
 Her film appearances include Chariots of Fire (1981), Greystoke: The Legend of Tarzan, Lord of the Apes (1984) and The Shooting Party (1985).

 Early life

-Born in St Albans, Hertfordshire, Campbell is the daughter of an airline pilot.
+Born 22 May 1949 in St Albans, Hertfordshire.
+Campbell is the daughter of an airline pilot.
 She was educated at Francis Bacon Grammar School, St Albans, and at London Academy of Music and Dramatic Art (LAMDA).
 Her repertory theatre experience includes the Palace Theatre, Watford, Birmingham Rep and the Citizens' Theatre, Glasgow.

 Career

+Film and TV

+Campbell earned her first BAFTA nomination in 1978 for her portrayal of Eileen Everson, opposite Bob Hoskins in Dennis Potter's television serial Pennies from Heaven (1978).

 Campbell is known for her starring role as Vera Brittain in the BBC's television dramatisation of Testament of Youth (1979), for which she received Best Actress awards from the British Academy Television Award (BAFTA) and the Broadcasting Press Guild Award.

-Campbell had earned her first BAFTA nomination the previous year for her portrayal of Eileen Everson opposite Bob Hoskins in Dennis Potter's television serial Pennies from Heaven (1978).
 Campbell's one other role in a work by Potter was as Janet in Rain on the Roof (1980).
+The same year, she starred as Sheila McVicar alongside Roger Daltrey in the prison escape film McVicar (1980), and played Jennie Liddell in Chariots of Fire (1981).
+She played Lady Alice Clayton, alongside Ian Holm and Christopher Lambert in Greystoke: The Legend of Tarzan, Lord of the Apes (1984).